dtadych/Drought_Southwest/Code/DataPreprocessing/README.md

 # Data Preprocessing

-Run items in this folder to move on to drought analysis.
+Run items in this folder to move on to the drought analysis (FigureCreation).

 ### Requirements:
  1. Download ADWR's groundwater databases.